DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step7.md

 `kubectl exec -it consul-server-0 -- /bin/sh`{{execute T2}}

-Since the containers were recycled during the upgrade, you will need to add tcp dump again.
+Since the containers were recycled during the upgrade, you need to add tcp dump again.

 `apk update && apk add tcpdump`{{execute T2}}